 People start to celebrate Tet holiday from 23th of December to the middle of January according to the Lunar calendar.

 When Tet comes, people start to arrange their job and take a week off.
-Every family will have to lot to do to get ready for New Year’s Eve and holiday.
+Every family will have to lot to do to get ready for New Year’s Eve and the holiday.

 What do we actually do?